TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 * [Access Point Placement](https://github.com/jdrch/Hardware/wiki/Useful-Links#placement)
 * [Troubleshooting 'slow' Wi-Fi](https://www.duckware.com/tech/wifi-in-the-us.html#troubleshooting)

+### Check for excessive DNS lookups from clients

+**WARNING:** This is an advanced, involved troubleshooting method that involves network reconfiguration (setting Pi-hole as your network's DNS and DHCP server, then rebooting all your network clients for the setting to take effect).

+1. Install & setup Pi-hole (see above)
+2. In the Pi-hole dashboard, look for clients making an inordinate number of DNS lookups relative to their use.
+Check the query logs for such clients.
+Typically the lookups will be repetitive, such as multiple reverse lookups for another client on the LAN
+3. Use [this method](https://www.reddit.com/r/pihole/comments/gytfbm/guide_how_to_discover_which_app_is_making_dns/) to find which process on each affected client is making the excessive lookups
+4. Disable the process found in the above step
+5. Repeat Step 2.
+If the excessive DNS queries are gone, you've solved the problem

 # Wireless Charging

 [Wirless charging uses 47% more power than wired charging](https://onezero.medium.com/wireless-charging-is-a-disaster-waiting-to-happen-48afdde70ed9)